jomartin-999/spring-boot-for-vmware-gemfire/docs/cloudfoundry.md

 ```

 We replaced the `<hostname>` placeholder with the IP address of our
-standalone VMware GemFire Locator.
+standalone [vmware-gemfire-name] Locator.
 You can find the IP address
 in the Gfsh `start locator` command output shown in the preceding
 example.